 Awesome Rhyming Riddles with Answers for Kids

-Fun Rhyming Riddles / Brain Teasers for Kindergarten and Primary School Children
+Fun Rhyming Riddles & Brain Teasers for Kids

 I have three different eyes,